cti-nts/keycloak-gsis-providers/README.md

 **IMPORTANT NOTICE:**

-You must acquire a separate permission (clientId) for each specific application you want to use GSIS OAuth2 with.
+You must acquire a separate permission (separate clientId) for each specific application you want to use GSIS OAuth2 with.
 Providing GSIS OAuth2 identification and authorization data to applications other than those an acquired permission is for, is against the service license provided by GSIS and will result in revoking your access to the service.

 ## Install